 - The Worthington Libraries Board of Trustees and the Friends Foundation Board sign an annual agreement outlining their distinct relationship and mutual obligations concerning discarded and donated materials.
 Pursuant to this agreement, the majority of books and other library materials, no longer deemed appropriate for the collection, will be sold to the Friends Foundation of Worthington Libraries.
 The Friends Foundation resell these items or donate them directly to schools and community groups.
 The library director also has the authority to donate items discarded from the library's collection directly to schools and community groups.
 Books and other items donated by community members will be evaluated for addition to the collection.
 If deemed inappropriate, these items will be donated to the Friends Foundation of Worthington Libraries.

-- Computer equipment, no longer of use to the Library, may be donated directly to a school district for use in their educational programs or to non-profit charitable organizations that repurpose computer equipment.
-Computer equipment may be sold to a technology recycling company or processed by a technology equipment disposal firm if school districts and non-profit charitable organizations do not accept donations.*
+- Computer equipment, no longer of use to the Library, may be donated directly to a school district for use in their educational program, to non-profit charitable organizations that repurpose computer equipment, or to the Friends Foundation of Worthington Libraries.
+Computer equipment may be sold to a technology recycling company or processed by a technology equipment disposal firm if school districts, non-profit charitable organizations, and the Friends Foundation do not accept donations.*

 - Furniture and equipment, no longer of use to the Library, the value of which is less than $300.00, may be donated by the Library to a non-profit, charitable organization or to another library system.*